On Air Now

-The composer behind the haunting carol Bethlehem Down was an alcoholic hell-raiser with an interest in the occult.
-In the latest episode of Case Notes we look into the mysterious circumstances surrounding his sudden death, at the age of 36
+Classic FM Case Notes podcast: The composer behind the haunting carol Bethlehem Down was an alcoholic hell-raiser with an interest in the occult.
+We look into the mysterious circumstances surrounding his sudden death, at the age of 36.

 In 1930, at the age of just 36, Peter Warlock was found dead in a flat in Chelsea.
 He had been one of the most exciting young composers of the time, having written the Capriol Suite and the beautiful carol, Bethelehem Down.